Sponsors: Friends and Foundation of Howard County Library System | Howard County Public School System | Josephine B.

 Prizes for classroom and school bees are determined and awarded by the schools.
 Prizes for the HCLS Spelling Bee are awarded by HCLS the evening of the competition:

 - All contestants and alternates receive certificates of participation.

-- The first place winner receives a trophy (as does his/her school), a $1,000 college scholarship, and the opportunity to represent Howard County in the National Spelling Bee, all expenses paid.
+- The first place winner receives a trophy (as does his/her school), a $1,000 college scholarship, and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid.

-- The second place winner receives a trophy (as does his/her school), a $750 college scholarship, and the opportunity to represent Howard County in the National Spelling Bee, all expenses paid, should the winner be unable to compete.
+- The second place winner receives a trophy (as does his/her school), a $750 college scholarship, and the opportunity to represent Howard County in the Scripps National Spelling Bee, all expenses paid, should the winner be unable to compete.

 Interested schools and home school associations should fill out the INTENT TO PARTICIPATE by September 30, 2019.

 The SCHOOL/ASSOCIATION WINNERS REGISTRATION FORM should be filled out and submitted by February 8, 2021 (link in email from [email protected]).